Takapuna: Early colonial period

 The first land purchases at Takapuna were undertaken by Henry Taylor and Alexander Sparks in November 1839.
 These land sales were later disallowed, and Takapuna was purchased by the Crown on 13 April 1841 as a part of the Mahurangi Block.
 Farms were auctioned in 1844, and the first European farmers arrived in the Takapuna area in 1847.
 Early European settlers were predominantly from England, Scotland and Ireland, and they established farms around the lake.
 Crops such as wheat, maize, barley, potatoes and kūmara were grown at these farms, and homesteads planted single acre orchards dominated by plums, apples and peaches.

 In 1849, the Catholic Church purchased land at Takapuna, where Jean-Baptiste Pompallier established St Mary's College, a school and later seminary that catered to both European and Māori.

 In 1852, the Crown granted 110 acres of land south of Lake Pupuke to Barry's Point / Awataha to Ngāpuhi chief Eruera Maihi Patuone, in order to create a shield for the City of Auckland against potential invasion from Ngāpuhi and other northern tribes.
 Patuone's people lived in the area until the 1880s.
 Patuone named his settlement Waiwharariki, meaning "Waters of Wharariki", a mat made of harakeke flax.
 Patuone's lands at Waiwharariki included a peach tree orchard and a village of twenty huts.
 Many Ngāpuhi from the settlement worked on the farms at Lake Pupuke, establishing a network of fences for the properties.

 In 1863, the first subdivisions were created in Takapuna, where villas were constructed on the eastern shores of Lake Pupuke.
 The streets were named after famous lakes of the world.
 A ferry service began to operate from Barry's Point at Shoal Bay, and the Takapuna Hotel was established in 1863 near the ferry launch.
 Despite the Long Depression of the 1880s, Takapuna grew as a community.
 By this period, sheep breeding had become important in northern Takapuna, and Takapuna dairy farms supplied milk for Auckland.
 A post office was established in Takapuna in 1880, followed by St Peter's Church in 1883.

 During fears of Russian invasion in the 1880s, Fort Takapuna was established to the southeast of the suburb.
 Lake Pupuke became the major source of fresh water for the North Shore, with Devonport receiving fresh water in the 1890s, followed by Northcote in 1906.
-In 1913, a new pumphouse was constructed on the lake, in order to supply Birkenhead with fresh water.
+In 1913, a new The pumphouse was constructed on the lake, in order to supply Birkenhead with fresh water.